splunk/observability-workshop/workshop/oteldemo/README.md

 - Code Profiling
 - RUM

-## Splunk OpenTelemety Collector Configuration
+## Splunk OpenTelemetry Collector Configuration

 The following configuration can be applied to a standard O11y workshop instance (EC2 or multipass).
 Remember to change `<REALM>` to the actual realm your Org is running in.